-The College of Liberal Arts & Sciences offers a BA and a BGS in American Studies, an interdisciplinary program in which students think critically about the many institutional and cultural meanings of America, popular culture, society and identity.
+The College of Liberal Arts & Sciences offers a BA and a BGS, as well as a graduate certificate, a MA, and a PhD in American Studies, an interdisciplinary program in which students think critically about the many institutional and cultural meanings of America, popular culture, society and identity.
 You will be studying such topics as film, jazz, literature, visual culture, gender, race and religion.
 American Studies investigates America in the past and present and considers the profound impact of diversity on society and addresses differential power structures in American life.

 Sample of Related Skills

 - Encourage an appreciation and respect for cultural diversity in societies

 - Understand the diversity of people, cultures, and experiences that have shaped the past and present United States

 - Promote greater equality for all, regardless of sexual preference or socioeconomic status